zerothebahdman/docker/README.md

 ### Versioning =>

 - To create a version for a container you need the specify the version when running the container like `docker run --name {name you want to call the container} -d -p 5000:80 {the docker image}:{the version}`.
 For instance I want to create a new container from an image I have already created, I will run `docker run --name divine-website-v1 -d -p 5000:80 divine-website:1.1`. _NB: `1.1` in this instance is the a tag for this docker image which specifies the version_

+## Docker Registry

+There are two types of registries which are, Public and Private Registry.
+You can push this registries to docker registry providers like Docker HUB, Quay.io, Amazon ECR.

+- To push a new docker image to a docker registry use the `docker push` instruction. eg `docker push codewithdiv/nodejs-api:tagname`. _NB: Before you push to a docker registry first tag the image you want to push `docker tag {repository name}  {with the name of registry you want to push to, eg - codewithdiv/nodejs-api:tagname}`_